wp-plugins/slides-js-plus/readme.txt

 * Updated linking

 = 1.0.4 =
-* Images are now centered if images are not all the same width.
+* Images are now centered if images are not all the same width